YuryKlimchuk/kafka-msg-wrapper-producer/README.md

-It is spring-boot-started that provide new layer of abstraction around standart spring-kafka liblary for sending msgs to kafka.
+It is spring-boot-starter that provide new layer of abstraction around standart spring-kafka liblary for sending msgs to kafka.

 To add to spring-boot project:
 1. Add to pom